 Natural Resource Management (NRM) investments are generally focused on conservation and sustainable use of resources, with institutional strategies emphasizing local management, equitable access, and provision of alternative livelihood options.
 The investment should embrace: (i) Increasing productivity and efficiency in use of resources (agricultural production, timber, realizing recreational value); (ii) Development of environmental services and markets (watershed protection, restoring natural landscape aesthetics, and carbon sequestration); (iii) Investments in natural resource conservation and environmental education (possible future uses); and (iv) Conservation of protected areas (biodiversity, religion and culture).

-Output 2.2.1 US$11m investment leveraged by bilateral and multilateral organizations and the private sector: This output will support increased investment flows to ILM by incentivizing (particularly the private sector) to invest in natural resources management building on efforts underway by the G8 Alliance for Food security and Nutrition to remove barriers for private sector participation.
-Specifically the project will look for opportunities to fund demand-driven projects that demonstrate value addition for increased private sector investment, e.g. in dairy production and area enclosure linked to productive livelihoods, including bee-keeping, as well as high-yielding forage plants (for cut and carry to feed lots) and fruit orchards.
-The will establish a direct link between sellers and buyers of produce and water, land, forest, agriculture and other environmental services.
+Output 2.2.1: US$11m investment leveraged by bilateral and multilateral organizations and the private sector: This output will support increased investment flows to ILM by incentivizing (particularly the private sector) to invest in natural resources management building on efforts underway by the G8 Alliance for Food security and Nutrition to remove barriers for private sector participation.
+Specifically the project will look for opportunities to fund demand-driven projects that demonstrate value addition for increased private sector investment, e.g. in dairy production and area enclosures linked to productive livelihoods, including bee-keeping, as well as high-yielding forage plants (for cut and carry to feed lots) and fruit orchards.
+The project will establish a direct link between sellers and buyers of produce and water, land, forest, agriculture and other environmental services.
 It will create enabling conditions for the private sector to contribute more comprehensively and sustainably to resource utilization through good practice including under market-based Payment for Ecosystem Services (PES) schemes.

-Output 2.2.2 10 innovative funding mechanisms/ incentive schemes in place – including rainfall index insurance: Seed producers have little incentive to develop self-pollinating improved seeds, and prefer hybrids that users cannot regenerate.
+Output 2.2.2: 10 innovative funding mechanisms/ incentive schemes in place in the project sites– including rainfall index insurance: Seed producers have little incentive to develop self-pollinating improved seeds, and prefer hybrids that users cannot regenerate.
 At the same time, farmers are often credit-constrained and risk-averse, unable or unwilling to pay the full discounted value of self-pollinating improved seeds.
 Pull mechanisms could provide incentives to private companies to develop new types of more environmentally-friendly fertilizers, and help farmers improve the management of existing fertilizers.
 Pull mechanisms will be designed to reward better post-harvest management, and/or to develop new technologies for drying and storage.
 Malnutrition remains widespread, with market failures due to lack of competition and poor information, despite the fact that solutions are available to address the problem.
 In addition, food price volatility generates significant human development losses.
 Activities under this output will include mechanisms that foster the use of risk insurance and improve the dissemination of information on food stocks.
 In addition, livestock management presents opportunities for results-based pull mechanisms, for example the use of artificial insemination.
 This output builds on experience from the GEF Funded ‘Promoting Autonomous Adaptation’ project where community members and smallholder farmers were provided with high-yielding, early-maturing and drought-resistant crop seeds, and assistance in irrigation from rainwater harvesting, as well as support for degraded watershed rehabilitation.
 Similar programmes under the project will identify innovative funding mechanisms and apply them at the 12 pilot sites based on an in-depth analysis of: (i) Key global and/or national initiatives; (ii) Funding partnerships and emerging funds including private initiatives that could establish opportunities for investments in ILM at scale; and (iii) Possible sources including compensation for environmental services, PES on domestic water supply and irrigation, and payments for carbon sequestration and charcoal production.

 Component 3: Knowledge Management, Learning, Monitoring and Assessment